SarahDal/sarahdal.github.io/_posts/2025-04-21-EmblehopeMoor.md

 Back in 2009, the intepretation boards along the trail featured a legendary story of 2 of the men who lived in these Bastles - Corbit Jack and Barty Milburn.
 The story recounted here that Scottish thieves rode to Barty's farm at Bog Head and nicked his sheep.
 When he woke up the next morning and discovered his sheep gone, he called over his neighbour Hodge Corbett aka Cobit Jack, who lived at Shilla Bastle.
 They set off after the rustlers, but lost the trail near Leathem just over the border.
 Rather than return empty handed, they just pinched some nearby sheep instead, but were caught up by a pair of angry Scotsmen at Chattlehope Spout where a fierce hand-to-hand battle ensued.
 Corbit Jack was killed and Barty wounded in the thigh, but he managed to slay the two Scots.
 He slung Corbit Jack's body over his shoulder and headed for home with the stolen sheep, placing Jack on his doostep at Shilla before going home for the night.
 Later, recounting the fight to his friends, Barty explained how he decapitated one of them and "His heid span alang the haither like an onion!"

 I cannot see the word "bastle" without thinking "His heid span alang the haither like an onion".
-Today the information board just has a load of actually quite interesting archeological and historical facts about the ruins.
+Today, the newer information board just has a load of actually quite interesting archeological and historical facts about the ruins.

 The trail, apart from the bits that were covered with fallen trees, was really lovely, along the river and then up to Shilla Bastle on the hill before reaching the private houses that are the sites of two more bastles, Waterhead and Comb.